NinjaJc01/goRoku/README.md

 # goRoku
-a roku controller with a Golang based backend that acts as a proxy to avoid the awful CORS policy from the Roku API.
+A roku controller with a Golang based backend that acts as a proxy to avoid the awful CORS policy from the Roku API.